nek0bit/LoopCube/README.md

 ![LoopCube Logo (Wii U Meta Image)](meta/icon.png)

-LoopCube is an open source Survival/Sandbox game written in C++.
+LoopCube is an open source Survival/Sandbox game written in C++ and OpenGL.

 It has infinite horizontal/vertical world generation, a day/night cycle, caves, and more.